 Preheat oven to 350 degrees, grease a mini muffin or muffin tin.

-In the bowl of a mixer, mix the pumpkin, sugar, oil, vanilla, psyllium husks, and stevia.
+In the bowl of a mixer or food processor, mix the pumpkin, sugar, oil, vanilla, psyllium husks, and stevia (or any granulated sweetener of choice).

 With the mixer running, sprinkle in the baking soda, powder, and sea salt.